mamgad/API-Security-Checklist/README.md

 - [yosriady/api-development-tools](https://github.com/yosriady/api-development-tools) - A collection of useful resources for building RESTful HTTP+JSON APIs.

----

-# Contribution
+## Contributing

-Feel free to contribute by forking this repository, making some changes, and submitting pull requests.
-For any questions drop us an email at `team@shieldfy.io`.
+Feel free to contribute by forking this repository, making changes, and submitting pull requests.
+For questions or suggestions, please open an issue or contact us at `team@shieldfy.io`.